đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Questions They're Asking:

-• How can I improve my relationships with my in-group?
+• How can I deepen connection with my in-group?

 • Why do I feel so inauthentic?